 Dark Side

-Many argue that the “dark side” YA themes are becoming too REAL for youth to be exposed to.
 The course of the story involves how the protagonist explores the dark side of his/her personality in relation to society.
 These topics include suicide, racism, teenage pregnancy, rape and more.
-As the main characters explore the darker shade of society, they learn to be wary of their actions and cope with the whats, whys, hows and what ifs of their experiences.
+In the story, the main characters explore the darker shade of society.
+They learn to cope with the whats, whys, hows and what ifs of their experiences.

 Examples: Thirteen Reasons Why by Jay Asher, This Lullaby by Sarah Dessen